donovanh/weather-pwa/README.md

 The service worker script `sw.js` is generated using `npm run build:sw` - based on settings in `workbox.config.js`.

 You may need to set up a local proxy for any requests.
 In this example I'm using a proxy at url `/api/`.
 The service worker will cache any requests through this url.

+## Using localStorage along with service worker for offline capabilities

+...